A Comparative Review of the JASP Statistical Software

 Documentation & Training

 The JASP Materials web page provides links to a helpful array of information to get you started.
 The How to Use JASP web page offers a cornucopia of training materials, including blogs, GIFs, and videos.
-The free book, Statistical Analysis in JASP: A Guide for Students, covers the basics of using the software and includes a basic introduction to statistical analysis.
+The free book Statistical Analysis in JASP: A Guide for Students covers the software’s basics and includes a basic introduction to statistical analysis.

 Help